tanishka1519/Sales-Analysis-Dashboard-FNP/README.md

 Ferns N Petals (FNP) wanted to understand its sales data to make informed business decisions.
 The main objectives were:

-- Identify **total revenue** and **monthly/hourly sales trends**
+- Analyse **total revenue and monthly sales trends**
-- Determine **top-selling products** and **top-performing product categories**
+- Identify **top-performing products and categories**
-- Analyze **city-wise order distribution**
+- Study **city-wise order distribution**
-- Monitor **average delivery times** for better customer satisfaction
+- Monitor **average delivery times** to improve customer satisfaction
+- Understand **occasion-based sales patterns**
-- Provide actionable insights to optimize **marketing, inventory, and operations**
+- Provide actionable insights to optimise **marketing, inventory, and operations**

-This project uses dashboard visualizations and KPIs to answer these questions without sharing the original confidential dataset.
+This project uses dashboard visualisations and KPIs to answer these business questions without sharing the original confidential dataset.

 ---